 When it comes to voice-only banking, home AI assistants may not be as private as we would like, nor are they able to convey as much information as our smartphones.
 How, then, can they deliver the privacy that banking customers need?

-In my last blog on the subject of home AI assistants and their potential role in omni-channel banking, I raised the point that without having a screen, these devices are neither engaging enough nor offer the privacy and security needed so that voice-only banking could become mainstream.
+In my last blog post on the subject of home AI assistants and their potential role in omni-channel banking, I raised the point that without having a screen, these devices are neither engaging enough nor offer the privacy and security needed so that voice-only banking could become mainstream.
 Yet, voice-only does have a role to play as part of a wider omni-channel banking offering, as these scenarios demonstrate.

 A personal hub